babla45/OOP_project_V3/README.md

 Script name: Text file content or password encryptor and decryptor.

 Features:
-  1.Encrypt the contents of a text file and save the encrypted file.\n 2.Decrypt that encrypted file at anytime.
+  1.Encrypt the contents of a text file and save the encrypted file.
+  2.Decrypt that encrypted file at anytime.
   3.Encrypt any password for the safety of your accounts that you use.
   4.You can store the password in a public place(if you want) after you have encrypted it.